Click here for the previous day.

 The Weird-ass-way-I-do-it Method

 You write out a statement of your desire, but leave it in plain English (or whatever language you’re most comfortable using).
 Then, you follow the lines of crossed letters and curves of vowels to develop something that is easy to inscribe onto a candle, not immediately recognizable, but still able to be read with effort.
-This is helpful if, like me, you end up finding sigils months later and having absolutely no recollection of what they’re for.
+This is helpful if, like me, you end up finding sigils months later and having absolutely no recollection of what they’re for (which can make proper disposal tricky).

 After that, you take the (hopefully more artistically rendered than my MSPaint job above) symbol and use it for whatever you intend to.